 - 4 cloves garlic - minced or pressed

 - a pinch of crushed red pepper (to taste)

 - 1/3 cup apricot preserves

-- 7 oz turkey smoked sausage, thinly sliced
+- 7 oz turkey smoked sausage - thinly sliced into rounds

 - Prepare Crispy Thin Crust for pizza as directed